niko-la-petrovic/SteamWorkshopSubscriber/README.md

  The binaries will also contain the **workshop_list.json** file.
 ### Configuring
-The **workshop_list.json** file contains a JSON list of Steam Workshop item urls.
+The **workshop_list.json** file contains a JSON string array of Steam Workshop item urls.
 You can, retaining the existing format, create your own lists and share them with others.

 ### Running
 On Windows, just run the SteamWorkshopSubscriber.exe, or on other platforms run the dll named the same way with dotnet CL utility.